VladimirMikulic/visum/README.md

 ## :cloud: Usage

 Watch Visum in action!
-The full demo video can be found [here](https://youtu.be/tKexhL8MoGI).
+Simply double-click a file on the desktop!

 ![Visum Excel](./media/visum_promo_excel.gif)

 ## 🏔️ CLI

-You can use Visum in CLI by adding this code to your `.bashrc`/`.zshrc` file:
+You can use Visum in CLI by adding this code to your `~/.bashrc`/`~/.zshrc` file:

 ```shell
 visum() {